Home

 Bachelor of Arts in Mathematics onto my BA in Philosophy.

-complex analysis (a baby-course on the subject), knot theory (my capstone
+done complex analysis (a baby-course on the subject), knot theory (my

-course, a topology approach), partial differential equations (semi-theoretical),
+capstone course, a topological approach), partial differential equations

 My philosophy experience was informed mostly by personal interests - I was a far